 Chemical risk in civil construction industries and cement production

-The construction sector as well as the cement manufacturing industry are two sectors where chemical hazards exist, even if there are not well-known.
+The construction sector as well as the cement manufacturing industry are two sectors where chemical hazards exist, even if they are not well-known.
 Indeed, people working in the construction field have to work with various chemicals such as solvents, resins, glues, pesticides, cement… Cement represents a major problem in this sector as well as for the cement manufacturing companies.
 Cement dust can get stuck everywhere and in contact with water can cause chemical burns (for example in contact with sweat).

 In the building and public works industry, chemicals are used during various operations, such as: Wood machining, treatment and gluing.